Botswana in December

 December and January are Botswana’s wettest months, with afternoon thunderstorms a regular feature across the country.
-The rains are cooling, but daytime temperatures remain high, averaging in the low 30°C’s, but with hot days of up to 40°C or more.
-Nights tend to be humid and warm, often n
+The rains are cooling, but daytime temperatures remain high, averaging in the low 30°C/86°F, but with hot days of up to 40°C/104°F or more.
+Nights tend to be humid and warm, often not dropping below 20°C/68°F.

-ot dropping below 20°C.

-The clear atmosphere and thunderclouds make for excellent photographs, and you can expect a spectacular thunderstorm every few days.
+The clear atmosphere and thunderclouds make for excellent photographic safaris, and you can expect a spectacular thunderstorm every few days.

-As the rains intensify the roads around the pans deteriorate.
-Thick mud can make some tracks impassable and it’s a good idea to travel in convoy.
+As the rains intensify, the roads around the pans deteriorate.
+Thick mud can make some tracks impassable, and it’s a good idea to travel in a convoy.
 The roads through and around Moremi also get worse as the rains continue.
-Large holes in the roads fill with water and the going can be very slow as you navigate around the deep pools and fallen tree trunks.
+Large holes in the roads fill with water, and the going can be very slow as you navigate the deep pools and fallen tree trunks.